Start a Lien/PPSA/PPRS Search

 Get your Report

-Youโll receive a detailed PDF report showing whether any liens or registrations exist -usually within 1 business day
+You’ll receive a detailed PDF report showing whether any liens or registrations exist -usually within 1 business day

 What Our Clients Are Saying

-Jordan Calderon2025-08-26Trustindex verifies that the original source of the review is Google.
+Posted on David GillanTrustindex verifies that the original source of the review is Google.
+Brianna has been over the top great!
+She has worked with me guiding me on every little thing and suggesting things that will make incorporating easier and necessities that I missed.
+Thanks Brianna!Posted on Jordan CalderonTrustindex verifies that the original source of the review is Google.
 I had a fantastic experience incorporating my business with Canada Incorporation.
 The process was smooth, efficient, and incredibly straightforward.
 Their team was knowledgeable, responsive, and provided clear guidance every step of the way.
 I appreciated how quickly everything was handled, and I felt confident knowing my business was in good hands.
-I highly recommend Canada Incorporation to anyone looking for a reliable and professional service to start their business journey.
-Jinal2025-08-26Trustindex verifies that the original source of the review is Google.
+I highly recommend Canada Incorporation to anyone looking for a reliable and professional service to start their business journey.Posted on JinalTrustindex verifies that the original source of the review is Google.
 Great Service!
-Very professional staff.They explained things really well and made the process smooth and easy to understand.
-Levey D2025-08-26Trustindex verifies that the original source of the review is Google.
+Very professional staff.They explained things really well and made the process smooth and easy to understand.Posted on Levey DTrustindex verifies that the original source of the review is Google.
 I had a great experience registering my business with CIA!
 Communication was seamless and everyone I talked to was very professional.
-I will definitely use their services again going forward!
-Ashleigh Schilling2025-08-26Trustindex verifies that the original source of the review is Google.
+I will definitely use their services again going forward!Posted on Ashleigh SchillingTrustindex verifies that the original source of the review is Google.
 I had a fantastic experience with this company!
 My registration was completed early!
 The agent I spoke with was very knowledgeable & friendly!
-I would definitely use them again in the future ๐ Tina Parker2025-08-26Trustindex verifies that the original source of the review is Google.
+I would definitely use them again in the future 😊Posted on Tina ParkerTrustindex verifies that the original source of the review is Google.
 Staff was helpful, friendly and knowledgeable helping me with my new business.
-Would definitely deal with Canada Incorporation Agency again!!
-Eve AP2025-08-26Trustindex verifies that the original source of the review is Google.
-The customer service is awesome and the registration process is super quick!
-Md Rasedul Haque2025-08-25Trustindex verifies that the original source of the review is Google.
+Would definitely deal with Canada Incorporation Agency again!!Posted on Eve APTrustindex verifies that the original source of the review is Google.
+The customer service is awesome and the registration process is super quick!Posted on Md Rasedul HaqueTrustindex verifies that the original source of the review is Google.
 What an excellent experience with Canada Incorporation Agency!
 Their service is extremely professional, smooth and efficient from start to finish.
-I highly recommend Canada Incorporation Agency to anyone looking for reliable and professional incorporation services!
-Jordan Tongol2025-08-25Trustindex verifies that the original source of the review is Google.
+I highly recommend Canada Incorporation Agency to anyone looking for reliable and professional incorporation services!Posted on Jordan TongolTrustindex verifies that the original source of the review is Google.
 Great job!
-Proffesional agents Leona White2025-08-25Trustindex verifies that the original source of the review is Google.
-I had a great experience with Canada Incorporation Agency the Agent I had did their due diligence and explained in full detail about my registration for my business.
-I highly recommend this company
+Proffesional agents

 Land Title, Lien, VIN & Bankruptcy Searches in Canada, What You Need to Know Before You Buy!